emirhan-c/BrokageFirm/README.md

   "price": 150.0
 }
 ```
+- **Note:** Only the customer with customerId `12345` (and admin) can create an order for this customer.

 #### 3. Delete Order
 - **Method:** `DELETE`
 - **URL:** `http://localhost:8080/orders/delete/{orderId}`
 - Replace `{orderId}` with the actual order ID (e.g. `5`).
+- **Note:** Only the owner customer (or admin) can delete the order.

 #### 4. Match Order
 - **Method:** `PUT`
 - **URL:** `http://localhost:8080/orders/match/{orderId}`
 - Replace `{orderId}` with the actual order ID.
+- **Note:** Only the admin user can perform this operation.

 #### 5. List Assets by Customer
 - **Method:** `GET`
 - **URL:** `http://localhost:8080/assets/list/{customerId}`
 - Replace `{customerId}` with the actual customer ID (e.g. `12345`).
+- **Note:** Only the owner customer (or admin) can access this data.

 ## Postman Auth Settings
-- Go to the Authorization tab in Postman.
-- Select `Basic Auth`.
-- Enter the username and password (see above).
-- For each request, make sure the Authorization header is set.
+- For admin: Use the Authorization tab, select `Basic Auth`, and enter the admin credentials.
+- For customers: First obtain a JWT from `/login`, then set the `Authorization` header to `Bearer <token>` for all requests.

 ## Notes
 - All endpoints require authentication.
 - Only the admin user can access all data and perform all operations by default.
-- If you add customer authentication, each customer will only be able to access their own data.
+- Customers can only access and manipulate their own data, and cannot perform match operations.
 - The H2 database is in-memory and resets on each application restart.

 ## Example Postman Collection
-You can create a Postman collection with the above endpoints and set the Basic Auth credentials at the collection level for convenience.
+You can create a Postman collection with the above endpoints and set the Basic Auth or Bearer Token at the collection level for convenience.

 ---

 For any issues, please check the code comments or contact the project maintainer.